New 5May2019, updated 21Aug2019

 This note describes my only real invention this year: a USB 5V in and USB 5V out, where the 5V out will only be kept as long as a built-in watchdog timer is fed with an edge of a signal from an output of an internal I2C chip.
 Since Google could not find any such for me (or I didn’t feed it correctly.
 Update: ) then I had to invent one myself (Update: I still would have to invent this one).
-The unit also has two 230V AC relay outputs.
+The unit also has two 230V AC relay outputs and two open drain MOSFET outputs.
+Standard disclaimer for everything here and in all my blog notes.

 Two of my needs solved